 The Acceptance Model of Change

 2. Expect.
-Part two is that whatever the way the person behaves that troubles the relationship (criticism, lack of support, role failure, guilt trips, etc), you begin to expect that this will continue indefinitely, and then prepare for how to deal with it.
-If you can prepare for comments or types of situations ahead of time with honest but loving responses (and have been working on acceptance), you can start to transform the communication style of the relationship.
+Part two is that whatever way the person behaves that troubles the relationship (criticism, lack of support, role failure, guilt trips, etc), you begin to expect that this will continue indefinitely, and then prepare for how to deal with it.
+If you can prepare for comments or types of situations ahead of time with honest but more productive responses (and have been working on acceptance), you can start to transform the communication style of the relationship.
+This is also an ending of the fantasy of the other person changing how they are, which can be very difficult.
 Therapy is great for working through these types of situations and developing new ways to communicate, and possibly working on assertiveness and communicating your experience of the interactions in new ways.

 Doing all of this can take years for it to really work through and setup new patterns, but some change can occur quickly.
 Additionally, there are some other elements to consider.
 First, sometimes people do change (from a new insight, a life changing event, a new relationship, therapy, etc).
-Being able to hope for this and give opportunities to embrace growth, without becoming disappointed if it doesn’t happen, is an important skill.
+Being able to hope for this and give opportunities to embrace growth, without becoming disappointed if it doesn’t happen, is an important skill and is part of what makes the second step difficult.
 Second, there is another thread throughout all of this, which is your own personal development and ability to communicate honestly about your life and feelings.
 This model does not mean bottling up your thoughts and living an inauthentic relationship with someone.
-I’ll write more on this in the future.